 Some banks offer free money transfers to certain countries: Emirates NBD’s DirectRemit allows free transfers from the UAE to India and the Philippines, for example.
 Others have special services at cheap rates.
 RAKBANK’s RAKMoneyTransfer allows account holders to send money to India at rates starting from as little as AED 5 and to the Philippines for AED 20.
 Similar services are offered by some other lenders, such as ADCB.

-However, to use banks to make your transfers, you must be an account holder first.
-And while they may offer free remittances, it’s not standard, so make sure you read the fine print beforehand.
+However, you must be an account holder to transfer money through a bank.
 Exchange rates between banks and other money transfer services also vary, but this can work to your advantage as long as you calculate the overall costs, including transaction rates.
+Do not forget to negotiate the rate with your bank if you are transferring a big amount.
+Many banks do offer free transfers but watch out for the rates they are offering and compare them to others.

 Going the money exchange route

-Perhaps the most popular way for people in the UAE to send money home is through money exchanges, such as UAE Exchange, Al Ansari Exchange, and many others.
+Perhaps the most popular way for people in the UAE to send money home is through money exchanges.

 It’s better to transfer larger amounts in one go, rather than small amounts multiple times, and since exchange rates vary between firms, take time to shop around and do the math.